jgnewman/norlunda/grammar.md

 ## Making nouns

-There are two noun-making suffixes in Norlunda: **-heid** and **-t/it**.
+There are three noun-making suffixes in Norlunda: **-heid**, **-ing**, and **-t/it**.
 The first is used similarly to English _-hood_ or _-ness_.
 It forms nouns from adjectives.
-The second is a re-purposing of the Norlunda stateful tense, in this case forming nouns from verbs.
+The second has been discussed above.
+It allows you to refer to an occurrence of an action (for example, a meet**ing**).
+The third is a re-purposing of the Norlunda stateful tense, in this case forming nouns from verbs.

 {: .showcase }
 Folkheim naader meer glad**heid**.

 {: .source }
-The world needs more happiness.
+The world needs more happiness (quality of being happy).

 {: .showcase }
+Vie hadde an gud aut**ing**.

+{: .source }
+We had a good outing (occurrence of going out).

+{: .showcase }
 Sholde vie heitan an buk an les**t**?

 {: .source }
-Should we refer to a book as a "read-thing"?
+Should we refer to a book as a "read-thing" (object of reading)?

+## Making verbs

+Just about any Norlunda word can be made into a working verb simply by adding the verb suffix **-an**.

+{: .showcase }
+Fogale liker flot**an** in vatoren.

+{: .source }
+Birds like to float in the water.

 ## Other stuff (WIP)